 In the charity world, we talk a lot about legacy.
-In fact, May is legacy month!
 But, what does legacy mean and what does it look like to leave one that is meaningful?
-Here is some practical advice on creating your legacy and what it might look like for you.
+Let’s take a closer look at this popular term and what it might look like for you.

 Legacy by Definition

 Legacy means different things depending on the context.
 We will be focusing on:

 Legacy in terms of law – a gift of property, especially personal, as money, by will (i.e. a bequest).

 Legacy in terms of values – anything handed down from the past, as from someone who came before you.

 In an insightful Ted Talk, Jane Fonda talks about aging as a staircase, “The upward ascension of the human spirit.”
 As we get older, we rise into our ‘third act’ – the last three decades of our life that allow us to think about our past with new eyes.
 This reflection often leads us to talk about ‘legacy’.
 What will your legacy be?
 In terms of values passed to the next generation.
 In terms of material wealth given.

 How often have you been encouraged to ‘live your best life’?
 Media often focuses on health, freedom, and family.
 Things that are important to us, especially later in life.
 And, if you’re coming from a background of faith, we are encouraged to take that a step further, ‘live your best life for the sake of those around you.’
 A worthy goal, but what does this look like?

 An obvious first step to living your best life for others, is being a good role model.
 Spend time with the youth in your life volunteering, doing acts of kindness, speaking about generosity.
 Your lifestyle habits will leave an impression with them.
 Our gift planning consultant, Brad Friesen, discuss this in his blog post Modelling Generosity Across Generations.